-Les Paul Guitar Kits, A DIY Classic
+Les Paul® style Guitar Kits, A DIY Classic

-Why Buy a Les Paul Kit?
+Why Buy a DIY Les Paul® Style Kit?

-Les Paul's are traditionally a warmer sounding instrument and many argue they also have better sustain, largely due to the set neck as opposed to the bolt-on neck most commonly seen on Fender style guitar kits.
+Les Paul®'s are traditionally a warmer sounding instrument and many argue they also have better sustain, largely due to the set neck as opposed to the bolt-on neck most commonly seen on Fender® style guitar kits.
 While some may make the point that these qualities are only the case with an actual store-bought instrument, many of these characteristics of the guitar are due to the style of the guitar e.g. the shape of the body, timber used for crafting the body, the bridge, and electrical components.

-A history lesson, Les Paul Guitars
+A history lesson, Les Paul® Guitars

-Les Paul himself wasn't overly impressed with the SG and parted ways with Gibson during this time.
-However, after a number of well-known guitarists such as Eric Clapton started using the traditional Les Paul the guitar regained its popularity and Les Paul again started working with Gibson.
-Here's an early clip of Les Paul playing his iconic Les Paul guitar.
-Out of interest, the lady in the clip is Mary Ford, Les Paul's then wife prior to their divorce in 1961.
+Les Paul® himself wasn't overly impressed with the SG® and parted ways with Gibson® during this time.
+However, after a number of well-known guitarists such as Eric Clapton started using the traditional Les Paul® the guitar regained its popularity and Les Paul® again started working with Gibson®.
+Here's an early clip of Les Paul® playing his iconic Les Paul® guitar.
+Out of interest, the lady in the clip is Mary Ford, Les Paul®'s then-wife prior to their divorce in 1961.

 All holes are pre-drilled, which will obviously save a lot of time and effort but does increase the chances of screw hole misalignment which can be a problem.
-The neck is also a bolt on which will obviously be a lot simpler for assembly but not as authentic as the traditional set neck Gibson Les Paul®.
+The neck is also a bolt-on which will obviously be a lot simpler for assembly but not as authentic as the traditional set neck Gibson Les Paul®.

 Summing things up

-As you can see you have a few choices when it comes to purchasing a Les Paul Guitar Kit.
-If you are new to guitar kit building, however, I'd recommend sticking to the Saga LP as it is made with ease of assembly in mind.
+As you can see from our LP-style kits page you have a few choices when it comes to purchasing an LP-style guitar kit.
+If you are new to guitar kit building, however, I'd recommend sticking to our in-stock LP kits (usually under $299 with worldwide free shipping) as it is made with ease of assembly in mind.